Trump absent as 2024 Iowa GOP caucus train begins to roll - ExBulletin

 After a slow start, Republican presidential prospects are flocking to the first presidential caucus state.
 Former President Donald Trump is notably absent from the lineup, at least for now.

 Few White House hopefuls face Trump’s high expectations in Iowa.
-He finished second in 2016 to devout social conservative Ted Cruz, and went on to carry the state twice, by healthy margins, as the Republican presidential nominee in the 2016 and 2020 elections.
+He finished second to devout social conservative Ted Cruz in 2016, and went on to carry the state twice, by healthy margins, as the Republican presidential nominee in the 2016 and 2020 elections.

 It’s really impossible for this guy to try and manage those expectations.
 They are huge.
 They’re self-taught, said Luke Martz, a veteran Republican strategist from Iowa who helped lead Mitt Romney’s 2012 Iowa caucus campaign.
 I don’t see how someone who says I’m the guy can come in and even get second place.